Are you looking for the best and easy-to-follow Black Friday Cyber Monday marketing guide? Look no further!

 To get the most out of Google Analytics, follow our step-by-step guide to Google Analytics to get started.

 Now that the holidays are over, it’s time to stay connected with holiday shoppers to turn them into year-round shoppers.

-You can do that by staying active on social media and continuing to send marketing emails to your subscribers.
+Stay connected with holiday shoppers by being active on social media and continuing to send email newsletters to your subscribers.